 Figure 7 - Mounted Apacer AS2280Q4 2TB SSD M.2 (PCIe 4.0 4x NVMe)

 By utilizing both a second hard drive and an M.2 SSD, we significantly enhanced the storage capabilities of our OptiPlex 7050 SFF for running Proxmox.
-This approach provides a balance between cost-effective storage expansion and blazing-fast performance for critical applications.
+This approach provides a balance between cost-effective storage expansion and performance for critical applications.

 Conclusion